isomerpages/moe-meridiansec/_our-curriculum/Co Curriculum Activities (CCA)/Robotics Club.md

 <figure>
 <img src="/images/robotics-04.jpg" style="width:50%">
 	<figcaption><ul><li>Singapore Energy Grand Challenge 2021 (SEGC) – Qualified for the Semi-finals.
-Using Minecraft, the team designed how sustainability are implemented in Meridian Sec School in 2050.</li><li>Bootcamp Data Science in the AWS Cloud- Python Anaconda Coding – 2 teams participated in the 22-hour of Python Anaconda and Cloud computing.</li></ul></figcaption>
+Using Minecraft, the team&nbsp;designed how sustainability are implemented in Meridian Sec School&nbsp;in 2050.</li><li>Bootcamp Data Science in the AWS Cloud- Python Anaconda Coding – 2&nbsp;teams participated in the 22-hour of Python Anaconda and Cloud computing.</li></ul></figcaption>
 </figure>

 <figure>